Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Another major contribution, and one of the most avoidable, to vehicular fatalities is drunk driving.
 We’ve gone through the alcohol-related fatalities for each county from 2020 to 2023 in Arizona.

-Fatalities in Crashes Involving an Alcohol-Impaired Driver by County in Arizona
+Fatalities in Arizona by County Involving an Alcohol-Impaired Driver

 County2020202120222023